CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 ### Task 3: Re-configure Azure AD Connect to sync the new OU

+In this task you will update Azure AD Connect sync settings to include the new OU created for hybrid join devices.

 1. On **SEA-SVR1**, on the **Desktop**, double-click **Azure AD Connect**.

 2. In the **Microsoft Azure Active Directory Connect** window select **Configure**.